 Curb appeal

-This real estate term applies to the visual appeal of a property.
+This real estate term refers to a property’s visual appeal.
 Properties with high curb appeal are more attractive to buyers and prospective tenants.

 Conventional mortgage

-This is a typical mortgage at a fixed interest rate set for 15 or 30 years.
+This is a typical mortgage with a fixed interest rate of 15 or 30 years.

 Cloud-based technology